torvalds/linux/Documentation/driver-api/device_link.rst

 Device links allow representation of such dependencies in the driver core.

-In its standard form, a device link combines *both* dependency types:
+In its standard or *managed* form, a device link combines *both* dependency
-It guarantees correct suspend/resume and shutdown ordering between a "supplier" device and its "consumer" devices, and it guarantees driver presence on the supplier.
+types:  It guarantees correct suspend/resume and shutdown ordering between a "supplier" device and its "consumer" devices, and it guarantees driver presence on the supplier.
 The consumer devices are not probed before the supplier is bound to a driver, and they're unbound before the supplier